 Amy advised on one of the first and largest arbitrations involving the construction of a nuclear power plant and one of the first M&A arbitrations involving warranty and indemnity insurance.
 German clients seek her counsel regarding international disputes, as do U.S. clients navigating complex German and European legal issues.
-Amy has served as sole arbitrator and president in International Chamber of Commerce (ICC) and German Arbitration Institute (DIS) arbitrations and conducts proceedings in English and German.
+Amy has served as sole arbitrator and president in International Chamber of Commerce (ICC) and German Arbitration Institute (DIS) arbitrations in English and German.

-Amy is passionate about innovation in the delivery of legal services, including by deploying diverse teams and harnessing legal technology, and process and project management techniques.
+Amy is passionate about innovation in the delivery of legal services, including by deploying diverse teams and harnessing legal technology, process, and project management techniques.
 For example, she collaborated with Daimler to create a knowledge management tool for the in-house legal department.
 She also partnered with the IOTA Foundation in the 2020 Global Legal Hackathon to accelerate development of a health passport app.

 - Indiana University (J.D. summa cum laude 2005); Ludwig-Maximilians-Universität München (M.A. in German Literature 2002); Columbia University (B.A. in German Language and Literature 1992)